skillrepos/prom-start-v2/labs.md

 ![alert firing](./images/promstart40.png?raw=true "alert firing")

 12. Now, that our alert has fired, we should be able to see it in the Alert Manager application.
-On this machine, it is exposed at node port 31500.
-Open up that location and take a look.
+On this machine, it is exposed at node port 35500.
+Open up that location up via the row in the PORTS tab and take a look.

 ![alert manager](./images/promstart41.png?raw=true "alert manager")